Yiannis128/Yiannis128/articles/godot-asteroids-05.md

 ![](godot-asteroids/godot_28.png)

-It is now time to declare the variable that will keep track of the score, open `code/PlayerStats.gd` and declare the following variable so that the script looks like this:
+It is now time to declare the variable that will keep track of the score, open `code/PlayerStats.gd` and write code such that the script looks like this:

     extends Node